gregdferrell/gatsby-starter-voyager/README.md

 # Gatsby Starter Voyager

 Gatsby Starter Voyager is feature-rich starter blog.
-It's MIT licensed and ready to be used as-is or as a starting point from which to build something grander.
+It's MIT licensed and ready to be used as-is or as a starting point from which to build something bigger.
 Use it, learn from it, build on it & enjoy.

 ### [View Demo](https://gatsby-starter-voyager.netlify.com)